-On a 64-bit system and on some 32-bit systems, even if you are logged on as an Admin, you will have to start STICK using STICKX.CMD, otherwise STICK will fail to find your card.
-It will probably report a read-only card of size 0.
-The log will contain a message like this:
+On a 64-bit system and on some 32-bit systems, even if you are logged on as an Admin, you will have to start STICK using STICKX.CMD, otherwise STICK will not be able to analyse your card.
+It should display a message like this:

 Failure checking device '\\.\PHYSICALDRIVE2' - error 5If you see this message, or are running a 64-bit Windows system, terminate STICK and double-click the STICKX.CMD file.
 This will display a dialog allowing you to temporarily 'elevate' yourself to Admin level by selecting a user account with these privileges.
 STICK will then run properly.

 Unfortunately this temporary elevation breaks drag-and-drop (it's a known Windows problem) so you will have to use the Browse button to locate a photo.

 STICK needs sudo permission for some of the commands it issues.
 Currently that means you need to run it from a terminal window, setting the current directory to the folder containing the jar file and typing: